 - 1/4 cup caster sugar

-- Preheat the oven to 350F and prepare a shallow baking dish by greasing.
+- Preheat the oven to 350F and grease a shallow baking dish.

 - Place the quartered plums into the baking dish and add the sugar to coat.
-I happen to love sour desserts, Lord D not so much so taste for the sweetness level you prefer.
+I happen to love sour desserts, but adjust for the sweetness level you prefer.

 - To make the topping, place the dry ingredients into a bowl, and grate in the butter into the mixture and rub into the mixture until evenly distributed.